 Car Won’t Start but Makes a Clicking Noise

-The clicking noise can vary from rapid-clicking to a single click, to nothing happening when you turn the ignition.
+In every scenario, the clicking sound can be a single click, sharp clicking, or silence when you try to turn the ignition, all of which happen for the first time.
 Here are the most common causes of your car not starting due to a clicking noise in your vehicle.

 My Car Clicks But Won’t Start—What Does it Mean?